Sizing Conductors for a 60 Amp Circuit: A Step-by-Step Guide

 Avoid these common errors to ensure a code-compliant and safe installation:

-- Ignoring Terminal Temperature Ratings: The single most common mistake is using the 90°C ampacity of THHN wire because the breaker and equipment terminals are almost always rated for 60°C or 75°C only.
+- Ignoring Terminal Temperature Ratings: The single most common mistake is using the 90°C ampacity of THHN wire because the breaker and equipment terminals are not always rated for higher temperatures.
 Per NEC 110.14(C), you must use the ampacity from the lowest-rated component in the circuit.

 - Forgetting Voltage Drop: Failing to perform a voltage drop calculation on a long run (e.g., to a detached garage) can lead to poor equipment performance and is an unprofessional oversight.

 - Wet vs. Dry Location: Ensure your conductor has the proper rating for its environment.
-THHN is rated for dry locations, while THWN is suitable for wet vs. dry location installations.
-Most “THHN” wire is dual-rated as THHN/THWN.
+THHN is rated for dry locations, while THWN is suitable for wet locations.
+Most THHN sold today is dual-rated as THHN/THWN to accommodate both conditions.

 - Improper Breaker and Wire Coordination: The overcurrent device is there to protect the conductor.
 Sizing the breaker correctly is just as important as the wire.
 Learn more about how to size a circuit breaker according to the NEC.